zoxpx/pxdocs/content/reference/release-notes/portworx.md

 * PWX-4812 - Handle Kernel upgrades correctly
 * PWX-4814 - Synchronize snapshot operations per node
 * PWX-4471 - Enhancements to OCI Mount propagation to automount relevant scheduler dirs
-* PWX-4721 - When a large number of volumes are cloud snapped at the same time, PX container hits a panic
+* PWX-4721 - When a large number of volumes are cloud snapped at the same time, Portworx container hits a panic
 * PWX-4789 - Handle cloudsnaps errors when the schedule has been moved or deleted
 * PWX-4709 - Support for adding CloudDrive \(EBS volume\) to an existing node in a cluster
 * PWX-4777 - Fix issues with `pxctl volume inspect` on shared volumes hanging when a large number of volume inspects are done
 * PWX-4525 - `pxctl status` shows an invalid cluster summary in some nodes when performing an upgrade from 1.2 to 1.3
-* PWX-3071 - Provide the ability to force detach a remotely mounted PX volume from a single node when the node is down
+* PWX-3071 - Provide the ability to force detach a remotely mounted Portworx volume from a single node when the node is down
 * PWX-4772 - Handle storage full conditions more gracefully when the backing store for a px volume gets full
-* PWX-4757 - Improve PX initialization during boot to handle out of quorum volumes gracefully.
+* PWX-4757 - Improve Portworx initialization during boot to handle out of quorum volumes gracefully.
 * PWX-4747 - Improve a simultaneous large number of volume creates and volume attach/detach in multiple nodes
 * PWX-4467 - Fix hangs when successive volume inspects come to the same volume with cloudsnap in progress
 * PWX-4420 - Fix race between POD delete and volume unmounts